 5.2 The site identified in the policy has been allocated following a site selection process and consultation with local stakeholders.
 This process considered a number of sites both within and adjacent to the urban area including a mix of brownfield and greenfield sites.
 It is considered that there are exceptional circumstances required to amend the boundary of the Green Belt to allow residential development.

-5.3 This allocation has significant housing and health objectives benefits with only a minor landscape objective disbenefit primarily because of the recreational value of the land, which could be mitigated by masterplanning for maintained recreational use.
+5.3 This allocation has significant housing and health objectives benefits with only negative effects on the landscape objective, and on the economic structure objective, due to the distance of the settlement of Brinsley from the strategic highway network.